Robben Island: History

 In 1948 the National Party came to power and instituted a formal program of apartheid.
 Over time, black Africans and allies began to organize against this policy.
 From 1961, Robben Island was used by the South African government as a prison for political prisoners and convicted criminals.

 In 1969, the Moturu Kramat, now a sacred site for Muslim pilgrimage on Robben Island, was built to commemorate Sayed Abdurahman Moturu, the Prince of Madura.
 Moturu, one of Cape Town's first imams, had been exiled in the mid-1740s to the island.
 He died there in 1754.
 Muslim political prisoners would pay homage at the shrine before leaving the island.

 In 1982, former inmate Indres Naidoo published his book Island in Chains, the first account prison life on the island.

 The maximum security prison for political prisoners closed in 1991.
-The medium security prison for criminal prisoners was closed five years later.
+The medium security prison for criminal prisoners was closed in 1996.
+In 1997 it was converted into a museum and designated a national monument.
+In 1999 it was recognized as a World Heritage Site.

-Since the end of apartheid, the island has become a popular tourist destination.
+After the end of apartheid, the island become a popular tourist destination.
 It is managed by Robben Island Museum (RIM), which operates the site as a living museum.
-In 1999, the island was declared a World Heritage Site for its importance to South Africa's political history and development of a democratic society.
 Every year, thousands of visitors take the ferry from the Victoria & Alfred Waterfront in Cape Town for tours of the island and its former prison.
 Many of the guides are former prisoners.
 All land on the island is owned by the nation of South Africa, with the exception of the island church.
 Administratively, Robben Island is a suburb of the City of Cape Town.
 It is open all year around, weather permitting.

 As a tourist attraction in South Africa's national consciousness, today Robben Island is often regarded as "a symbol of oppression" by many black South Africans.